boroda74/TagTools/README.md

 *Note:*

-If you are familiar with plugin quick update process, you can always download *latest plugin version [here][4]* (NOTE: this latest version can require the latest version of MusicBee which sometimes may be available as a beta).
+If you are familiar with plugin quick update process, you can always download *latest plugin version [here][4]*.
 Copy the file "mb_TagTools.dll" from the archive "mb_TagTools_latest.zip" to MusicBee  "Plugins" folder, and overwrite the existing file.
 <br/>

 *Note:*